 As the senators on the Senate Intelligence Committee wrote last year, they were “concerned that there is no unified, comprehensive process within the federal government for collecting and analyzing intelligence on unidentified aerial phenomena, despite the potential threat.”
-At the time, Marco Rubio was the chair of the Committee, so he will deliver the report when it is ready.

 Science writer Mick West is generally considered the leading voice of the group asserting that the UFOs spotted by the military are likely technology we already understand.
 In an appearance on CNN last month, he summarized his argument: The images we see in the military UAP videos could easily be the result of mis-calibrated instruments or various camera distortions.
 While West thinks the videos released so far “can all be explained,” he does support further research on the subject.

 “If pilots are reporting things that they can’t identify, then yes we need to figure out what’s going wrong there,” he said.
-“Is it something new or is it some failure of the system.
+“Is it something new or is it some failure of the system?
 Is it a failure of personnel or technology?
 Let’s figure that out.”

-In a recent and exceptionally long story in the New Yorker detailing the history of the movement to take UFOs seriously, a former Pentagon official pushed back on West’s skepticism, saying that he “doesn’t have the whole story.
+In a recent and exceptionally long story in The New Yorker detailing the history of the movement to take UFOs seriously, a former Pentagon official pushed back on West’s skepticism, saying that he “doesn’t have the whole story.
 There’s data he will never see — there’s much more that I would include in a classified environment.”
 (Of course, that argument isn’t very satisfying for those of us who will never have access to classified UFO data.)